Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: Geometric T-duality with principal 2-bundles

 \subsection{Example: Geometric T-duality with nilmanifolds}

-\paragraph{Topological T-duality with nilmanifolds.} An instructive example of geometric T-duality is that of geometric T-duality between three-dimensional nilmanifolds with $H$-fluxes, i.e.~abelian gerbes with 3-form curvature $H$.
+While we do not provide a proof for the validity of our description of T-duality\footnote{As mentioned in the introduction, such a proof was provided in~\cite{Waldorf:2022tib}.}, we work out the instructive example of T-duality between three-dimensional nilmanifolds with $H$-fluxes, i.e.~abelian gerbes with 3-form curvature $H$.
+This is the first instance of T-duality in the key example of \ref{ssec:non_geometric_backgrounds}.

 Recall that a three-dimensional nilmanifold $N_k$ is a principal circle bundle over $\IT^2$ characterized by its first Chern number $k\in \rmH^2(\IT^2,\IZ)\cong\IZ$.
 We can describe it as a quotient of $\IR^3$ with coordinates $(x,y,z)$ by the relations

 where $x$ and $y$ are coordinates on the base and $z$ is the fiber coordinate.
 Subordinate to the surjective submersion $\IR^2\rightarrow \IT^2$, we can describe the principal circle bundle $N\rightarrow \IT^2$ by a Čech cocycle given by the map $g\colon(\IR^2)^{[2]}\rightarrow \IR$ with\footnote{We note that $(\IR^2)^{[2]}=\IR^2\times_{\IT^2}\IR^2\cong \IR^2\times \IZ^2$ and $(\IR^2)^{[3]}=\IR^2\times_{\IT^2}\IR^2\times_{\IT^2}\IR^2\cong \IR^2\times \IZ^2\times \IZ^2$.}